-The ambition of FSIP is to extend our reach gradually to more and more prisons throughout Togo.
-We aim to work closely with our local partners to provide more opportunities for both prisoners and ex prisoners in order to help them to improve their lives.
-Our local partners are heavily involved in rehabilitation programmes and also work in young offender centres.
-We also have opportunities in both of these areas, should volunteers wish to apply.
+We are currently working both at home in Ireland and in Togo to create change.
+Our ambition is to extend our reach gradually to more and more prisons throughout Togo, and to county-wide reintegration programmes in Ireland.
+We aim to work closely with local partners to provide more opportunities for both prisoners and ex prisoners in order to help them to improve their lives.

-In the more distant future, we hope to extend our services to other neighbouring African countries where conditions are equally as poor and, as in Togo, there is no access to therapy or counselling services.
+In the more distant future, we hope to extend our services to other West African countries where, just as in Togo, there is no access to mental health support for prisoners and ex prisoners.

 Read more below about the meaning behind our web symbol – the Adansonia tree (or click on the link to read more generally about this tree!)

 The Adansonia Tree: Our Symbol